 You won’t lose your subscription or account data — the reset only clears the device’s local settings.
 Your geofences and alert preferences are stored in the cloud.

-After the reset, give the tracker 15-20 minutes in an open area with good cellular coverage to establish all its connections.
+After the reset, give the tracker extra time in an open area with good cellular coverage to establish all its connections.
 The first location fix after a reset takes longer than normal.

 Not every “stale” location is a bug.
 Jiobit updates less frequently when:

 - The tracker is stationary.
 If your child is sitting in a classroom, Jiobit reduces update frequency to conserve battery.
-The location might show the same spot for hours.
+The location might show the same spot for a while.
 That’s working correctly.

 - The tracker is in Power Save mode.
-Jiobit automatically enters Power Save below 30% battery, reducing location checks from every few seconds to every 15-30 minutes.
+Jiobit reduces location checks when battery is low.

 - You’re on the Basic plan.
 Jiobit’s lowest-tier plan limits location history and may reduce tracking granularity compared to the Premium plan.

-If you’re seeing updates every 10-15 minutes with a full battery and good signal, that’s normal behavior for a stationary tracker.
-Jiobit ramps up to every 8-10 seconds in Live Mode only when the device detects movement or you manually activate Live View.
+If you’re seeing slower updates while the tracker is stationary, that’s often normal battery-saving behavior.
+Jiobit ramps up in Live Mode only when the device detects movement or you manually activate Live View.
+For comparison, Tractive’s official site documents how the rival handles live-tracking intervals.

 Bottom Line